KxSystems/docs/docs/wp/gui/index.md

 In the below process, we have created a simple table with a user and their password.
-The password could be further encrypted using a hashing algorithm such as MD5 for extra security (this will not be shown in this whitepaper but is highly recommended).
+The password could be further encrypted using a hashing algorithm such as MD5 for extra security (this will not be shown in this white paper but is highly recommended).

 ```q
 q)user_table:([users:`mreynolds`user1`user2]password:("password";"password2";"password3"))